divijghose/firedrake/Firedrake-meeting-2024-04-03.md

 We want feedback on our proposed interface: Alfeld and P1-P2-Iso as Lagrange variants (this requires no UFL or firedrake PRs).

-We don't get the sparsity right so far, good candidates for this are pyop(2/3) kernels on subcells or even sparse GEM.
+We don't get the sparsity right so far, good candidates for this are pyop(2/3) kernels on subcells (similar to what we have for `dS`) or even sparse GEM.

 ## Merge PRs